D25.1 Acid Strength and Molecular Structure

 Acid-base reactions, like many other chemical reactions, involve breaking and forming bonds.
-Hence, we can use our chemical understanding of molecular structure and stability to understand what makes some acids stronger than others.
+Hence, we can use our chemical understanding of molecular structure to understand what makes some acids stronger than others.

-We know that an equilibrium favors the thermodynamically more stable side of the reaction, and that the magnitude of the equilibrium constant reflects the energy difference (ΔrG°) between the reactants and products.
+We know that an equilibrium favors the thermodynamically lower energy (more stable) side of the reaction, and that the magnitude of the equilibrium constant reflects the energy difference (ΔrG°) between the reactants and products.
 Consequently, for an acid-base equilibrium:

-anything that stabilizes A– relative to HA, or destabilizes HA relative to A–, will make ΔrG° more negative, increasing Ka, and hence make HA a stronger acid.
-Similarly, anything that stabilizes HA relative to A–, or desabilizes A– relative to HA, will make ΔrG° more positive, decreasing Ka, and hence make HA a weaker acid.
+anything that lowers the energy of A– relative to HA, or raises the energy of HA relative to A–, will make ΔrG° more negative, increasing Ka, and hence make HA a stronger acid.
+Similarly, anything that lowers the energy of HA relative to A–, or raises the energy of A– relative to HA, will make ΔrG° more positive, decreasing Ka, and hence make HA a weaker acid.
 This idea is illustrated pictorially below.

 In other words, a strong acid is a molecule that is higher in energy (less stable) than its conjugate base.
 This instability relative to its conjugate base drives its reactivity in an acid-base reaction, making it a strong acid.
 Similarly, a weak acid is a molecule that is lower in energy (more stable) than its conjugate base.
 This relative stability makes it less reactive in an acid-base reaction, making it a weak acid.

-The same thermodynamic reasonings apply when considering the basicity of a generic base A– in the equilibrium:
+The same thermodynamic reasoning apply when considering the basicity of a generic base A– in the equilibrium: